MarieCHessler/design-your-own-tote-bag/README.md

 ![Design Your Own Tote Bag color palette](assets/images/colors.webp)

 ### Color palette
-* The colors that have been used in this application were produced by using Colorama and Termcolor libraries.
+* The colors that have been used in this application were produced by using the Colorama and Termcolor libraries.
     * **Blue** for information, such as the introduction and the information and instructions at the end.
     * **Cyan** for questions to the user.
     * **Green** for comments on choices and final design.